saraahadzic/spring-mongo-docker/README.md

 This project contains RESTful APIs that return data from MongoDB database.

-**Documentation on how to use APIS is in user-polls folder of this project**
+**Documentation on how to use APIs is in user-polls folder of this project**

 During development process, I spent most of the time figuring out how MongoDB works, because my knowledge of MongoDB was very basic.
 Regardless of that, I saw that MongoDB is preferred, so I took my time to figure it out.
 I think that this application can be improved by making microservices from it (all model classes should be separate services) and database structure should be improved, but I need more knowledge about MongoDB for that.
-If I got a chance, I will be happy to learn it, but I was more focused on showing knowledge of more different technologies this time.
+If I get a chance, I will be happy to learn it, but I was more focused on showing knowledge of more different technologies this time.
+Also, search by criteria can be implemented in many different and more complex ways, but I used simple full text search of MongoDB supported by Spring Boot.

 ## Technologies used: